 What if I have a lot of customizations on my existing pages?

 We can only imagine how much time and money you may have invested into creating these pages.
-That's why any page with a block edited by the power editor, or a non-HTML block that has embedded custom HTML will still remain even after the legacy page editor is sunsetted.
-However, they will no longer be editable.
+That's why any page with a block edited by the power editor, or a non-HTML block that has embedded custom HTML will still remain even and be editable by the legacy page editor.

 We are so excited to roll this out to all of you soon.
 Have additional questions or comments?
 Let us know below.
 Don't forget—if you're interested in getting a sneak peek of the new page editor, you can user test with us by expressing interest below.